reductive-group/reductive-group.github.io/index.md

 <table>
   <tr>
     <td>
-      {% include image.html src="https://i.postimg.cc/DyGtvhzD/2026_03_25_dhii_roi_l_yuuth.jpg" caption="A pangram in rook script.
-In Latin, the sentence reads, &ldquo;The royal youth are measuring bad vibes to exchange one more homebound sheep for a good sieve.&rdquo;" alt="Rook script pangram" %}
+      {% include image.html src="https://i.postimg.cc/VLtZQXb0/2026-04-29-dhii-roi-l-yuuth.jpg" caption="A pangram in rook script.
+In Latin, the sentence reads, &ldquo;The royal youth measure bad vibes to exchange one more homebound sheep for a good long sip.&rdquo;" alt="Rook script pangram" %}
     </td>
   </tr>
 </table>

 Every word in English has an official rook spelling, specifying both the sequence of letters and the boundary points between syllables.
 Spelling consistently and capturing the true sound of a word is a subjective art, so official spellings are subject to change.
 You can see the current spellings of about 2,000 words in the rook script [dictionary](https://docs.google.com/spreadsheets/d/1Hr1Eyu2BLganoblsPMf3o-_bwgakcLiA/edit?usp=drive_link&ouid=112419566463325957235&rtpof=true&sd=true), and you can learn about some principles of rook script spelling in the pages of this blog.

-If you’re interested in writing in rook script, it is recommended to start by learning the alphabet.
-When you have that down, practice reading, and practice spelling without worrying too much about the syllable boundaries at first.
+If you’re interested in writing in rook script, I recommend to start by learning the alphabet.
+When you have the alphabet down, practice reading, and practice spelling without worrying too much about the syllable boundaries at first.
 If you plan to use rook script in a professional capacity then you will want to make sure to spell according to official rules, so make sure to begin your practice in advance.

 Read about the [alphabet]({% post_url 2026-02-24-Alphabet %})